mstewartgallus/mstewartgallus.github.io/src/_posts/prose/2022-10-28-if-she-breathes-shes-a-thot.md

 For the rest of the night I drifted in and out of sleep.
 Each time I woke up I felt Must on top of me watching.
-Until the morning sun appeared when I woke up and the prescence was gone completely.
+Until the morning sun appeared when I woke up and the presence was gone completely.

 ***